 For centuries, a classical liberal arts education has involved the study of foreign languages, as well as their cultures and histories.
-Few languages rival French in terms of the overall significance and the beauty that bursts forth throughout its arts, history, literature, and philosophy.
-With an emphasis on those liberal arts fundamentals, Hillsdale’s French program offers a robust opportunity to expand your understanding of France’s influence on the world.
-You’ll study the works of Montesquieu, Voltaire, and Flaubert to draw connections between French culture and our own.
-You’ll have the option to immerse yourself in the language and lifestyle at Institut de Touraine in Tours, France.
-“Petit a petit, l’oiseau fait son nid.”
+Few languages rival French in terms of its beauty and its extraordinary contributions to the fine arts, history, literature, and philosophy.
+With an emphasis on those liberal arts fundamentals, Hillsdale’s French program offers an exciting opportunity to expand your understanding of France’s influence on the world.
+You’ll study the works of Rousseau, Flaubert, and Camus to draw connections between French culture and your own.
+You’ll have the option to immerse yourself in the language and French way of life at the Institut de Touraine in Tours, France.
+You’ll become a member of a global community of over 300 million French speakers by studying the only language alongside English that is taught in every country.
 French is offered as both a major and minor.

 "Learning is a life-altering adventure.
 It begins with the strangeness of discovery, a spark of curiosity, and, when pursued with vigor and sustained reflection, leads undeniably to a powerful transformation of the self."

 By engaging with a variety of authentic texts and media types, my students make meaningful use of the French language within real-world contexts.

 The French consider their native tongue not simply as a system of words used to speak and write, but as an important cultural product of history, a creation that, as 16th century poet Joaquim du Bellay famously argued, must indefinitely be cared for, nourished and refined.

 Whitney Swance, French

 French Civilization and Culture IIRead More about "French Civilization and Culture II"